wp-plugins/ns-google-sheets-connector/readme.txt

 == Description ==

 This plugin currently supports connecting the Contact Form 7 plugin to Google Sheets, but let us know what other kinds of data you'd like this to capture!

+The <a href="http://neversettle.it/connect-wordpress-google-sheets-pro">PRO Version</a> is now available, and provides connections between unlimited CF7 forms and Google Spreadsheets!

 = How to Use this Plugin =